Skip to content

 If you copy a strategy, confirm what product the strategy trades.
 A provider trading XAUUSD on one broker may not match your broker's gold contract exactly.
 Contract size, minimum lot, swap, spread, and trading hours can differ.

 On TestedSignals, use the strategies page and broker information together.
 If you are comparing gold exposure, review pages such as Swing Trading + Gold Breakout and EURUSD + Gold Grid with product terms in mind.
+You can also compare broker context from the brokers hub before connecting an account.

 Questions to Ask Before Trading